Jun Bernardino

 Emilio "Jun" Bernardino, Jr. (November 9, 1947 – March 24, 2007) was the fifth commissioner of the Philippine Basketball Association (PBA).
 He was elected as commissioner of the league in 1994 and retired in 2002.
 He served as the commissioner of the Shakey's V-League and of the 2006-07 season of the National Collegiate Athletic Association (Philippines).

 Early life

-Bernardino was a member of the Ateneo de Manila High School Blue Eaglets basketball team and played for the University of the Philippines, Diliman Fighting Maroons during his collegiate days.
-Bernardino graduated with a degree in Sports Management at the University of the Philippines.
+Bernardino was a member of the Ateneo de Manila High School Blue Eaglets basketball team.
+He played collegiate ball for the University of the Philippines, Diliman Fighting Maroons, and graduated with a degree in Sports Management.

 Career

 Early days

 Bernardino rose through the ranks of the Philippine Basketball Association during the 1970s and 1980s.
 At first, he was with the coverage team of Vintage Sports and later became the Executive Director of the league.

 In 1994, he became the fifth commissioner of the PBA replacing Rey Marquez.
 Bernardino presided the league during the title reigns of the Sunkist Orange Juicers, Alaska Milkmen and resurgence of the Ginebra San Miguel franchise from 1994 to 1998.